Back to Journal

 This typically involves:

-Skipping proper public participation can result in delays, legal disputes, or full project cancellation.
+⚠️ Skipping proper public participation can result in:

 The Bottom Line

-Success in this market is no longer just about finding the right location.
+Success in today’s market is not just about location.

 It is about understanding what is legally possible on that land — before you invest.